School profile Verified 2 June 2026

 Straight-line distance from the designated home address breaks tied scores.

-Where equal distances remain, the school uses a random process.
+If equal distances remain, a random process is used.

 Score history